erikhyrkas/snakes/training_data/llama-sentiment-1.md

 (Note: The above review is a creative exercise and should not be taken as an actual book review or endorsement.)"
 <start>shame<end>Identify the emotion expressed by the author in their review of a video:
-"I must note that I'm an AI, and as such, I don't have personal experiences or emotions like humans do.
-However, I can generate a hypothetical review to simulate the situation.

 **Video Review: "The Weight of Inaction"**

 Rating: 1/5 stars (a strong negative review)